Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Conclusion

 \section{Conclusion}

-This paper presented a controller based on the TD3 RL algorithm for the control of batch transesterification process.
+This paper proposed a control strategy of batch processes based on the TATD3 RL algorithm.
+The proposed algorithm is tested on two batch process case studies: (i) batch transesterification process and (ii) exothermic batch process.
 The reactor temperature is considered the state (control variable) to be controlled, and the jacket inlet temperature is taken as action (control input).
 It was observed that the controller is able to learn the optimal policy and achieve the desired reactor temperature by implementing appropriate control actions.
-We also formulated reward functions taking inspiration from the functional structure of PI and PID controller, by incorporating the historical errors and showed that it helps the agent to better learn about the process.
-The results indicate that TD3 shows better convergence as compared to continuous action-space algorithm DDPG and other algorithms such as DQN and GP that are applicable to discrete action spaces.
-In summary, TD3 based RL controller is able to learn and intervene the process operation and control the process operation efficiently and can be used as potential framework for complex non-linear systems where both the state and the action space are continuous.
+We also formulated reward functions taking inspiration from the functional structure of PI and PID controller by incorporating the historical errors and showed that it helps the agent to better learn about the process.
+The results indicate that TATD3 shows better convergence than continuous action-space algorithms such as TD3, DDPG, and discrete action algorithms such as DQN and GP.
+In summary, TATD3 based RL controller is able to learn and intervene the process operation and control the process operation efficiently and can be used as a potential framework for complex non-linear systems where both the state and the action space are continuous.
+The results indicate that the TATD3 algorithm can be a promising direction towards the goal of artificial intelligence-based control in process industries.